JCDC extends deadlines for 2022 competitions

 All entries should be submitted by 4:30 pm each day.

-JCDC Public Relations Coordinator Kristen Laing has encourages persons to take advantage of the extended deadlines to participate in this year's competitions in celebration of Jamaica's 60th Independence anniversary.
+JCDC's Public Relations Coordinator, Kristen Laing, has encouraged individuals to take advantage of the extended deadlines to participate in this year's competitions in celebration of Jamaica's 60th Independence anniversary

 “We have all our competitions open for the 2022 cycle for the Jamaica 60 Diamond Jubilee.
-Persons are allowed and encouraged to enter as many competitions as is applicable to their talents,” she told JIS News.
+Persons are allowed and encouraged to enter as many competitions as is applicable to their talents,” she said.

 All submissions are to be done online.
-Interested individuals may submit their entries to the JCDC's website: www.jcdc.gov.jm.
+Interested persons may submit their entries to the JCDC's website --www.jcdc.gov.jm

-They may also visit the website for additional information regarding the application process, competitions' rules, and guidelines.

 “We are only accepting online entries this year.
-So we are asking persons to go to the JCDC website and enter there,” she said.
+So we are asking persons to go to the JCDC website and enter there,” Laing said.

 The competitions are being staged under the theme 'Reigniting a Nation to Greatness'.